hpearson98/pro-active/README.md

 * **Code**
     * This [Stack Overflow](https://stackoverflow.com/questions/57881798/why-displayinline-block-alignment-is-not-as-expected) thread help me with aligning inline-block elements so that they are level.
+    * The code used for the header was taken from the [Code Institute](https://codeinstitute.net/) Love Running project.
+    * The code used for the social media links in the footer was taken from the [Code Institute](https://codeinstitute.net/) Love Running project.
 * **Media**
     * The pictures used are from [Pexels](https://www.pexels.com/).
 I have linked the photographers and artist used below.
         * [Victor Freitas](https://www.pexels.com/@victorfreitas/)